 The Affidavit of Support is a legally binding contract between the petitioner/sponsor and the U.S. government, in both the context of adjustment of status and consular processing.
-Individuals immigrating through most family-based, and some employment-based,1 visa petitions are required to submit an Affidavit of Support on Form I-864, unless they fall within an exemption.
+Individuals immigrating through most family-based, and some employment-based, visa petitions are required to submit an Affidavit of Support on Form I-864, unless they fall within an exemption.
 By filing the Form I-864, the sponsor is promising that they will (and providing proof that they can) financially support the individual who is immigrating to the United States.
-Essentially, the sponsor must prove that the immigrant relative who they are responsible for bringing to the United States-in other words, that the immigrant will not end up being a "public charge" under the ground of inadmissibility at INA § 212(a)(4)(C).
+Essentially, the sponsor must prove that the immigrant relative who they are responsible for bringing to the United States will not have to resort to certain governmental financial assistance after arriving in the United States-in other words, that the immigrant will not end up being a "public charge" under the ground of inadmissibility at INA § 212(a)(4)(C).